Content Approvals Overview | Yext Hitchhikers Platform

 What are Content Approvals?

-Content Approvals allow you to add a workflow to the data management in the Knowledge Graph.
+Content Approvals allow you to add a workflow to the data management in Yext.
 You can empower users to suggest content changes to certain fields / entities and then have Corporate users review and approve/reject that suggestion.
-This workflow ensures that more people can add knowledge to the graph but at lower risk – nothing will get published publicly until someone approves the content to make sure it is on-brand and compliant.
+This workflow ensures that more people can add data to Yext at lower risk — nothing will get published publicly until someone approves the content.

 When should I use Content Approvals?